davestewart/nuxt-content-assets/.github/ISSUE_TEMPLATE/3_bug.md

 A clear and concise description of the bug

-Include any steps to reproduce
+To reproduce:

+- Add steps as required

-## Expected
+## Context

+Add context here, such as:

+- relevant code snippets
-A clear and concise description of what you expected to happen
+- what you expected to happen

-## Notes
+- what you think might be the problem
+- etc...

-Any other context, links, screenshots, etc
+Include relevant links, screenshots, etc...

-### Environment info
+## Environment info

 Run the code below and replace with the output: